Holtone History, Family Crest & Coats of Arms

 The family later settled in Wiltshire in the reign of James I (1567-1625) and held Farley Castle there at that time.
 Rev. Robert Houlton of Milton, Clevedon, Somerset, the promoter of the Suttonian method of variolation was a descendant of this line.

 Early History of the Holtone family

-Another 320 words (23 lines of text) covering the years 1720, 1696, 1700 and 1724 are included under the topic Early Holtone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holtone research.
+Another 87 words (6 lines of text) covering the years 1720, 1696, 1700 and 1724 are included under the topic Early Holtone History in all our PDF Extended History products and printed products wherever possible.